behavio1/AISelfImage/README.md

 An interactive web application exploring how artificial intelligence visualizes and perceives itself, built with Next.js, TypeScript, and Three.js.

+## Live Preview

+Experience the application live at: [https://aiimage.behavio.one/](https://aiimage.behavio.one/)

 ## Overview

 AI Self Image is a unique project that provides an interactive platform for exploring AI self-perception through visual and conversational interfaces.
 The application combines advanced shader programming, real-time 3D graphics, and AI dialogue to create an immersive experience.